Dr Huw C. Davies

 This project will map the range of non-ICT companies engaging digitally with children and identify areas where their actions might affect a child’s exposure to online risks such as data theft, adverse online experiences or sexual exploitation.

-Participants: Professor Rebecca Eynon, Dr Huw C. Davies, Laura Pinkerton
+Participants: Professor Rebecca Eynon, Dr Huw C. Davies, Laura Larke

 This participatory research project explores a two year initiative that provides all year 10 students with a laptop and Internet connection if they require one at home in three secondary schools.